The Morse theory of \v{C}ech and Delaunay complexes: Convex Optimization

 \paragraph{Combinatorial formulation} We are almost ready to prove the important technical result that the radius functions are generalized discrete Morse functions provided the points are in general position.
 We begin by formalizing the latter condition.
-A \emph{circumsphere} of a set $Q$ in $\Rspace^n$ is an $(n-1)$-sphere such that all points of $Q$ lie on the sphere.
-A sufficient condition for the existence of a circumsphere is that $Q$ be affinely independent.
-For sets of $n$ or fewer points, the circumsphere is not unique, but there is only one \emph{smallest circumsphere}, namely the one whose center lies in the affine hull of the points.
-We formulate conditions under which only the minimum number of points lie on any smallest circumsphere. \begin{definition}[General Position Assumption] A finite set $X$ in $\Rspace^n$ is in \emph{general position} if for every $Q \subseteq X$ of at most $n+1$ points \begin{enumerate}[(a)] \item $Q$ is affinely independent, and \item no point of $X \setminus Q$ lies on the smallest circumsphere of $Q$. \end{enumerate} \end{definition} The formulation applies to points as well as to points with weights.
+A \emph{circumsphere} of a set $P \subseteq \Rspace^n$ is an $(n-1)$-sphere such that all points of $P$ lie on the sphere.
+A sufficient condition for the existence of a circumsphere is that $P$ be affinely independent.
+For sets of $n$ or fewer points, the circumsphere is not unique, but by \theref{Special KKT Conditions}, there is only one \emph{smallest circumsphere}, namely the one whose center lies in the affine hull of the points.
+We formulate conditions under which only the minimum number of points lie on any smallest circumsphere. \begin{definition}[General Position Assumption] A finite set $X$ in $\Rspace^n$ is in \emph{general position} if for every $P \subseteq X$ of at most $n+1$ points \begin{enumerate}[(a)] \item $P$ is affinely independent, and \item no point of $X \setminus P$ lies on the smallest circumsphere of $P$. \end{enumerate} \end{definition} The formulation applies to points as well as to points with weights.
 We therefore assume the more general case in which $X$ is a finite set of weighted points in general position in $\Rspace^n$.
 Let $S$ be an $(n-1)$-sphere, write $\Incl{S}, \Excl{S} \subseteq X$ for the subsets of included and excluded points, and set $\On{S} = \Incl{S} \cap \Excl{S}$.
-Assuming the center $z$ of $S$ lies in the affine hull of $\On{S}$, we can write it as an affine combination $z = \sum \rho_x x$ with $1 = \sum \rho_x$ in which the sum is over all points $x \in \On{S}$.
-Using \theref{Special KKT Conditions}, it is straightforward to verify that, equivalently, $S$ is the smallest circumsphere of $\On{S}$.
-By \theref{General Position Assumption}, the affine combination is unique, and $\rho_x \neq 0$ for all $x \in \On{S}$.
-We call
+Now assume that $S$ is the smallest circumsphere of some set $P$, that is: the center $z$ of $S$ lies in the affine hull of $P$, and $P = \On{S}$ by general position.
+We have